transistorsoft/react-native-background-geolocation/docs/INSTALL-ANDROID-RNPM.md

 * version of play-services or define a compileSdkVersion, buildToolsVersion
 * which conflicts with that of your app?
 Me too!
 *
 * If you define these key gradle configuration variables globally, the
 * background-geolocation plugin (and any other "wise" plugins you've installed)
 * can align themselves to YOUR desired versions!
 You should define these variables
 * as desired according to current values in your app/build.gradle *
 * You'll find that more and more plugins are beginning to wise up to checking
 * for the presense of global gradle variables like this.
 *
 * BackgroundGeolocation is aware of the following variables:
 */
 +ext {
-+    compileSdkVersion   = 26
++    compileSdkVersion   = 27
-+    targetSdkVersion    = 26
++    targetSdkVersion    = 27
-+    buildToolsVersion   = "26.0.2"
++    buildToolsVersion   = "27.0.3"
-+    supportLibVersion   = "26.1.0"
++    supportLibVersion   = "27.1.1"
-+    googlePlayServicesVersion = "11.8.0"
++    playServicesVersion = "15.0.1"
 +}
 ```